FairwindsOps/polaris/README.md

 * `webhook`: Runs the webhook webserver.
 * `webhook-port`: Port for the webhook webserver (default `9876`)
 * `disable-webhook-config-installer`: disable the installer in the webhook server, so it won't install webhook configuration resources during bootstrapping
-* `kubeconfig`: Paths to a kubeconfig.
+* `kubeconfig`: Path to a kubeconfig.
 Only required if out-of-cluster.

 ## Contributing
 PRs welcome!
 Check out the [Contributing Guidelines](CONTRIBUTING.md),